-Attached are two documents which describe and detail essential information about wellbeing care and child protection procedures at Gordonstoun.
+Below are three documents which describe and detail essential information about wellbeing care and child protection procedures at Gordonstoun.
 One is designed for parents, carers and students, and outlines all key aspects of our wellbeing care, pastoral structures and child protection processes.
-It assures students, staff, parents and the broader community that our provision of care for all our students is entirely respectful and protective of their privacy, focuses on free and transparent access to the best possible wellbeing support, and facilitates appropriate reporting of concerns.
-Our deep awareness of these responsibilities underpins every aspect of our pastoral care.
+It assures students, staff, parents and the broader community that the provision of care for all our students is entirely respectful and protective of their privacy, focuses on free and transparent access to the best possible wellbeing support, and facilitates appropriate reporting of concerns.

-The second document is a guidance leaflet handed to every member of teaching and support staff at the School, when they receive their initial Child Protection training.
-It summarises the key principles, processes and points of contact every adult employed by the School is contracted to understand, know and follow in their interaction with the children and young people in our care.
+The second document is an Essential Guidance document received by every member of the teaching, support and management staff at the School, School Guardians and the School Governors, as part of required child protection training.
+It summarises our key principles, policies, procedures and processes, as well as key points of contact.
+Every adult employed by the School is contracted to understand, know and follow this guidance in their interaction with and protection of the children and young people in our care.

 If you have any questions please contact the Wellbeing & Child Protection Co-ordinator: firstname.lastname@example.org

 Boarding Schools’ Association Safeguarding Statement

 “All UK boarding schools put the protection and welfare of young people above all else.
 Everyone in the boarding community is deeply sorry to anyone who has suffered abuse and admires the courage of survivors for speaking out.

 “Modern, British boarding is all about maintaining the highest standards and providing strong, pastoral care from professionally trained staff.
 There are 75,000 boarders at independent and state boarding schools in the UK, the highest numbers in over a decade.

 “All member schools in the Boarding Schools’ Association are doing more than ever before to keep young people safe and support BSA Commitment to Care Charter.”

 Read the full BSA Commitment to Care Charter here in PDF format.